openedx/open-edx-proposals/oeps/oep-0004-arch-oauth-scopes.rst

 * avoid dictating technology and protocol choices, but have clear guidance for implementation practices

-See `Current Scopes and Filters`_ for documentation of existing Open edX scopes and filters.
+See `Scope and Filter Implementation`_ for additional decisions around the implementation in Open edX.

 Motivation
 ==========